SouthCoastDev/fend-neighborhood-map-submit-version/README.md

 ## How to run

 Download the repo.
+You must have Node js installed!

+then run:
-Run $ npm install
+$ npm install -g serve

-Then create a build version of the app with:
+followed by:

-$ npm run serve
+$ serve -s build

-The app should then be found running on localhost port 5000
+The app should then be found running on locathost port 5000.

+This version is the deployed version and so the service worker will work correctly.

 ## Extra Packages Used